 Analysis Paper: 25%

-Students will choose a country and a foreign policy decision and analyse it through the lens of one of the theories we discuss in class.
-This is not a research paper, but rather an exercise in using theory to analyse events in the real world.
+Students will choose a country and a foreign policy decision and analyze it through the lens of one of the theories we discuss in class.
+This is not a research paper, but rather an exercise in using theory to analyze events in the real world.
 Papers should be approximately 8-10 pages long (2000-2500 words) plus a bibliography.
 Please see the course website for the full assignment.
 The analysis paper is due at 4pm, Friday March 23rd.

 Late Analysis Papers: Extensions are granted at the discretion of the instructor and only with appropriate documentation from the OPD or Counselling Services, or with the Verification of Illness Form.
 Other extensions and accommodations are granted rarely and are at the discretion of the instructor.